 It is important to experiment when mixing your colors.
 Color mixing is very much an intuitive thing.
 There are certain principles, but beyond that you will mostly learn to mix colors entirely by just doing it.
 Check out the ‘color mixing guide’ for some of the principles.

 Look at and study a lot of other landscape paintings

 Like anything, studying excellent examples of those who came before you does wonders to the learning process.
 Go to museums and look at landscape paintings.
 Buy books of landscape artists you admire.
 Draw from them, paint from them.
 In fact, doing little studies of landscapes accelerates your learning process vastly more than simply looking at paintings.

-When actively making a study of something you inherently look deeper at the landscape you are copying in comparison to if you were just looking at it.
-You notice things you would not have noticed otherwise.
+When actively making a study of something, you inherently look deeper at the landscape you are copying.
+Therefore, you notice things you would not have noticed otherwise.

 The above image is an example of such a study.
 It is a small 5 x 7 in oil on canvas sketch after Corot’s ‘Bridge at Narni’ (pictured at the beginning of this article).
 I strongly recommend doing such studies either in paint, charcoal, or pencil.
 You will develop a strong sense of composition and value.
 As well as have a lot of fun in the process of making studies of great landscape paintings!